FIELD SCHOOL – TIME OF MAGAN

 At the end of the Field Program, students will receive a certificate of participation stating the hours and activities of the training.
 Participants that perform remarkably well may receive a letter of recommendation from our organisation upon request.

-No prior experience is required to participate in this field school.
+No prior experience on an excavation is required to participate in this field school.

 APPLICATION AND FEES